thefinnlab/psyanim-docs/entities_and_components.md

 Also notice that we use the same `textureKey` value for each collectible, as an optimization, since they all can share the same texture.

-Reload the app in your browser and hit the '2' key on your keyboard to load up scene 2 and you should see 4 diamond-shaped collectibles that disappear when you touch them, leaving a note in console that they were picked up.
+Reload the app in your browser and hit the '2' key on your keyboard to load up scene 2 and you should see 4 diamond-shaped collectibles that disappear when you touch them.

 We'll add some collectibles to `MyLevel3`, but to make it more interesting, let's make these collectibles move!